 Both insights – the challenge of digitization for security authorities, as well as the effective control over their work – typify my academic and professional interest: How should domestic security work in the digitised democracy?

-Studying Public Policy at the Hertie School and working as an advisor to public players in the German security sector, I understood that the intersection of security policy, data science and policy implementation is a pivotal combination to address my questions.
-Inspired by my studies, freelance projects, and practical experiences, I wish to make the digitised democracy safer – without restricting freedom or curtailing the rule of law
+Studying Public Policy at Columbia University's School of International and Public Administration (SIPA) in New York City and the Hertie School in Berlin, as well as working as an advisor to public players in the German security sector, I understood that the intersection of security policy, data science and policy implementation is a pivotal combination to address my questions.
+Inspired by my studies, freelance projects, and practical experiences, I wish to make the digitised democracy safer – without restricting freedom or curtailing the rule of law.

 Read some of the latest pieces of opinion.
 Triggered by course-related questions and issues popping up in every day policy work.

 R- and Python-powered quantitative research.
 As this is preliminary, conclusions should be handled with care - like always!

 Miscellaneous texts about policy issues.
 Sometimes more analytical, sometimes more normative, sometimes just something.